 Rules & Regulations

-Under the motto “one future, our better future”, the World Orchestra Festival aims to provide a platform for all kinds of orchestras and musicians to perform, to learn, to compete, to communicate, to establish and deepen friendships, regardless of the participants’ age, origin, religion and cultural backgrounds.
+As one of the most important orchestral events in the world, the World Orchestra Festival aims to provide a platform for all kinds of orchestras and musicians to perform, to learn, to compete, to communicate, to establish and deepen friendships, regardless of their age, origin, religion and cultural backgrounds.

-The Festival Organizer welcomes all kinds of orchestras (symphonic orchestra, folk music orchestra, wood and brass band, Marching Band, percussion ensemble, Jazz band, Chamber Orchestra/Ensembles, Chamber Orchestra of Folk Music/Ensembles etc.) to join in the activities of the festival.
+The Festival Organizer welcomes all kinds of orchestras (string/chamber/symphonic orchestra, folk music orchestra/ensemble, wood and brass band, Marching Band, percussion ensemble, Jazz band, etc.) to join in the activities of the festival.
 Entry will not be granted to private accompanying persons (e.g. parents) other than the conductor, teacher, official delegates or chaperons.
 In special cases, entry may be considered for private accompanying persons if a notice is sent to the Festival Organizer in advance stating a valid reason (to be determined by the Festival Organizer).

 Requirements / Repertoire: